timcassell/ProtoPromise/README.md

 Promise implementations usually do not allow cancelations, but it has proven to be invaluable to asynchronous libraries, and ProtoPromise is no exception.

 Promises can be canceled 2 ways: passing a `CancelationToken` into `Promise.{Then, Catch, ContinueWith}` or `Promise.NewDeferred`, or by throwing a [Cancelation Exception](#special-exceptions).
-When a promise is canceled, all promises that have been chained from it will be canceled with the same reason.
+When a promise is canceled, all promises that have been chained from it will be canceled, until a `CatchCancelation`.

 ```cs
 CancelationSource cancelationSource = CancelationSource.New();